nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/request-response-headers.md

 ### Send traffic to the Headers application

-We will use `curl` with the `-i` flag to access the application and include the response headers in the output:
+Use `curl` with the `-i` flag to access the application and include the response headers in the output:

 ```shell
 curl -i --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/headers
 ```
 ```text
 HTTP/1.1 200 OK
 Server: nginx/1.25.5